sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/PyDev_Debugger.md

 **Image:** Breakpoint added

-If you are putting the breakpoint in an external file (for example, some file in the site-packages), the left ruler will not appear, so you'll not see the breakpoint.
+{{% alert title="⚠️ Warning" color="primary" %}}If you are putting the breakpoint in an external file (for example, some file in the site-packages), the left ruler will not appear, so you'll not see the breakpoint.
 That's an Eclipse bug in version 3.1.
-It appears to be fixed for Eclipse 3.2, but as Eclipse 3.2 currently only has only 'development' releases, it is unsupported.
+It appears to be fixed for Eclipse 3.2, but as Eclipse 3.2 currently only has only 'development' releases, it is unsupported.{{% /alert %}}

 Now, to run that file, you can right-click the file and choose to debug the file as a 'python run'.

-If you want to re-run the last executed file, you can click **F11** to debug it.
+{{% alert title="⚠️ Warning" color="primary" %}}If you want to re-run the last executed file, you can click **F11** to debug it.{{% /alert %}}

 ![debugger4](/Images/appc/pydev.org/images/debugger/debugger4.png)